curiousTauseef/Sudoku-solver/README.md

 Sudoku-solver
 =============

 Solver for N x N sudoku.
+(N is a squared integer).

 We formulate the sudoku as an integer programming problem and solve it using glpk (http://www.gnu.org/software/glpk/)